Emily Maitlis

-Emily Maitlis (born 6 September 1970) is a Canadian-born British journalist and former newsreader for the BBC who was the lead anchor of the BBC Two news and current affairs programme Newsnight until the end of 2021.
+Emily Maitlis (born 6 September 1970) is a British journalist and former newsreader for the BBC who was the lead anchor of the BBC Two news and current affairs programme Newsnight from 2018 until the end of 2021.
 Maitlis has since been a presenter of the daily podcast The News Agents on LBC Radio.

-In November 2019, Maitlis carried out an hour-long interview with Prince Andrew, Duke of York for the BBC, in which she probed the prince's relationship with American convicted sex offender Jeffrey Epstein.
+In November 2019, Maitlis carried out an hour-long interview with Andrew Mountbatten-Windsor (then Prince Andrew) for the BBC, in which she probed the then-prince's relationship with American convicted sex offender Jeffrey Epstein.
+The interview was awarded as the Interview of the Year and the Scoop of the Year, and Maitlis won the Network Presenter of the Year award at the RTS Television Journalism Awards in 2020.

 Early life and education

 Maitlis was born in Hamilton, Ontario, Canada, to British Jewish parents; her paternal grandmother was a Jewish refugee who fled Nazi Germany.
 She is the daughter of Peter Maitlis, Emeritus Professor of Inorganic Chemistry at the University of Sheffield, and Marion Basco, a psychotherapist from Cambridge.
 Her mother studied French and Spanish at St Hugh's College, Oxford.
 In September 1958, her mother began teaching French at Cambridgeshire High School for Girls (since 1974 Long Road Sixth Form College).

-Maitlis was brought up on Park Avenue in Sheffield, South Yorkshire, with her two older sisters, Nicky and Sally.
+Maitlis was brought up on Park Avenue in Sheffield, South Yorkshire, with her two elder sisters, Nicky and Sally.
 She was educated at King Edward VII School, Sheffield, and read English at Queens' College, Cambridge.
-At university, she took part in The Marlowe Society, in productions such as Doctor Faustus, directed by Clare Venables, with Stuart Crossman, and Dominic Rowan.
+At university she took part in The Marlowe Society, in productions such as Doctor Faustus, directed by Clare Venables, with Stuart Crossman, and Dominic Rowan.
 She gained a 2.1 degree.

 Career

-Broadcasting work in the Far East
+Broadcasting work in East Asia

-Maitlis initially wanted to work as a theatre director, prompted by her love for drama, but instead went into radio broadcasting.
+Maitlis initially wanted to work as a theatre director, prompted by her love of drama, but instead went into radio broadcasting.
 Before working in the news, she was a documentary maker in Cambodia and China.
 She worked for the NBC network and was based in Hong Kong.
 She spent six years in Hong Kong with TVB News and NBC Asia, initially as a business reporter creating documentaries and then as a presenter in Hong Kong covering the collapse of the tiger economies in 1997.
 She also covered the transfer of sovereignty over Hong Kong with Jon Snow for Channel 4.
 She moved to Sky News in the UK as a business correspondent and to BBC London News when the programme was relaunched in 2001.